What’s so special about student debt?

-This week, the Democratic president let it be known than he is seriously thinking about carrying through on a campaign pledge to wipe a considerable amount of student loan debt off the books, while also extending the moratorium on payments that has already gone on for two years.
+Last week, the Democratic president let it be known than he is seriously thinking about carrying through on a campaign pledge to wipe a considerable amount of student loan debt off the books, while also extending a moratorium on payments that has already gone on for two years.

 The left wing of his party is pushing the president to go even easier on student loans than he has so far signaled.
 It wants not $10,000 in loan forgiveness, the figure Biden endorsed while campaigning in 2020, but at least $50,000.